-In conclusion the Board would like to say thank you to our chaplain for what has been a very difficult year including a period of furlough, home working, recovery from an operation along with the increased level of WhatsApp communication.
-The Board also recognise the many organisations that raise funds for the MtSSL.
-This includes, but is not limited to; individuals and organisations, Sunday school collections, private club donations, churches holding Sea Sundays and the anonymous who do not wish to be named but have donated funding to us.
+In conclusion the Board would like to say thank you to our chaplain, our volunteers and all who have supported us for what has again been a very difficult year, The Board recognise the many organisations that raise funds for the MtSSL.
+This includes, but is not limited to; individuals and organisations, Sunday school collections, private club donations, churches holding Sea Sundays, and the anonymous who do not wish to be named but have donated funding to us.